ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 3. Select your **Machine type**, the number of **Cores**, the amount of **Memory (GB)** and whether you'd like a **Dedicated processor**, **Uncapped shared processor**, or **Capped shared processor**.

     There is a core-to-vCPU ratio of 1:1.
 For shared processors, fractional cores round up to the nearest whole number.
 For example, 1.25 cores equals 2 vCPUs.
 For more information on processor types, see [What's the difference between capped and uncapped shared processor performance?
 How does they compare to dedicated processor performance?](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#processor).
-If the machine type is S922 and operating system is IBM i, IBM i supports maximum of 4 cores per VM
+If the machine type is S922 and operating system is IBM i, IBM i supports maximum of 4 cores per VM.
     {: important}

     ![Selecting your processor and system](./images/console-profile.png "Selecting your processor and system"){: caption="Figure 3.
 Selecting your processor and system" caption-side="bottom"}